jackdesert/gentoo-install-for-newbs/README.md

     (You can edit /etc/systemd/network/20-wired.network in your newly installed system to change this later)

 CHANGE:
+   "Partitioning scheme -> Device"
+   (Choose the device that you want to install on. ) (If there are several nested items for a single drive, choose the topmost one)

+CHANGE:
     "Additional Packages" to `app-editors/neovim net-wireless/iwd`
     (This installs neovim and `iwctl` so you can at least edit files and connect to WiFi on your new system)